-- (2) An additional public service arbitrator or additional public service arbitrators may be appointed within the Commission. - (3) An arbitrator shall be appointed by the Chief Commissioner from amongst the other commissioners. - (4) An arbitrator shall hold office for such period not exceeding 2 years as is specified in the instrument of his appointment and is eligible for reappointment. - (5) The office of an arbitrator becomes vacant if - (a) he ceases to be a commissioner; or - (b) his appointment as an arbitrator is terminated pursuant to subsection (6). - (6) The Chief Commissioner may at any time terminate the appointment of an arbitrator.
+- (1) The Chief Commissioner - (a) must appoint 1 commissioner as a public service arbitrator within the Commission; and - (b) may appoint 1 or more commissioners as additional public service arbitrators within the Commission. - (2) Without limiting subsection (1), the Chief Commissioner may be appointed as a public service arbitrator under that subsection. - [(3) deleted] - (4) An arbitrator shall hold office for such period not exceeding 2 years as is specified in the instrument of his appointment and is eligible for reappointment. - (5) The office of an arbitrator becomes vacant if - (a) he ceases to be a commissioner; or - (b) his appointment as an arbitrator is terminated pursuant to subsection (6). - (6) The Chief Commissioner may at any time terminate the appointment of an arbitrator.